matthiasmiller/ezvirtualenv/README.md

 # ezvirtualenv
-This is easy tool to run Python applications in virtual environments.
+This is an easy tool to run Python applications in virtual environments.

 ## Installation
 Installation is as easy as: